-For a different way to see the Swan River, try the recently launched Derbal Yerrigan Tour which takes groups of up to 10 people on a cruise of the Swan River, to explore the culture and history of the Whadjuk people of the Derbal Yerrigan (Swan River).
-On the tour you will experience the land owners’ connection to the waterway and surrounds through language and stories, while enjoying the picturesque sights of the Swan River.
-The two-hour tours depart from and return to Elizabeth Quay via the Little Ferry Co.
+For a different way to see the Swan River, try the Derbal Yerrigan Tour which takes groups of up to 10 people on a cruise of the Swan River, to explore the culture and history of the Whadjuk people of the Derbal Yerrigan (Swan River).
+On the tour you will experience the land owners connection to the waterway and surrounds through language and stories, while enjoying the picturesque sights of the Swan River.
+The two-hour tour departs from, and returns to, Elizabeth Quay via the Little Ferry Co.

 The Aboriginal Heritage Walk, Melbourne